abdessamadalami/Spring--Boot-REST-API/README.md

   Reflection API is used to examine and modify fields, methods, and classes at runtime.
 It allows access to the private fields of a class and can be used to access the fields irrespective of their access modifiers.
 Spring provides the ReflectionUtils class for handling reflection and working with the Reflection API.
+* **Queries for partial update**:
+ A point to note here is that in step 2, we have used the save method to applying the patch.
+This method updates all the columns in the table.
+For large objects with a lot of fields, this can have a performance impact.
+To avoid this, we can implement queries for partial updates.
+These queries can target frequently updated columns.